 - Globalization and Social Change BIP1026 (5 ECTS) (Syllabus)

 Making your course selections

-Course selections are made a few months before the semester starts by submitting an electronic course selection form.
-The course selections are binding and cannot be changed at the destination, unless you have failed to enroll in a certain course that is required by your home university and you are able to provide written proof in English of this requirement.
+Course selections are made after the application deadline by submitting an electronic course selection form.
+The course selections are binding and cannot be changed, unless you have failed to enroll in a certain course that is required by your home university and you are able to provide written proof of this requirement.
 We will send your course selections to Udayana University approximately 1 month after the application deadline.
 All your course selections are confirmed unless there’s an overlap in course schedules, in which case we will notify you about it.
 Dropping out of a course is possible until the second week of the semester as long as you still have a minimum of 4 courses left.

-You are required to complete all the courses you have selected beforehand.
+You are required to complete all your chosen courses.
 There is a 75 % obligatory attendance.
 Failure to adhere to this requirement may lead to failing the course.
 Indonesian Language course is mandatory and must be acceptably completed.

 Workshops and excursions